danielsiwiec/dansiwiec.com/src/pages/software/2018-05-16-simple-heap-dump-analysis/index.md

 Optionally, the JVM can automatically generate the heap dump in the event of an OutOfMemoryError crash, if the `-XX:+HeapDumpOnOutOfMemoryError` flag is passed to the JVM at startup.

 # Analyzing the heap dump
-Once you have the heap dump file, you want to perform an analysis on.
+Once you have the heap dump file, you're ready to analyze it.
 Depending on what you're looking for, tools will differ.
-In our specific case, we want to inspect a particular instance of a cache entry and see what is being stored.
-For this we will use a simple, built-in tool, called **jhat**.
-We start it this way:
+In our case, we want to find a particular instance of a class (cache entry) and inspect it's state.
+For this we will use a simple, built-in tool, called **jhat**, which we can start like this:

 ```bash
 jhat <filename>